HenryCook/es-tool/README.md

 	pip install -r requirements.txt

-Currently I've only tested it works with Python 2.X
+Currently I've only tested it with Python 2.X

 ## Usage